Vegan Friendly: Labeling Businesses

 The Vegan Friendly Label was designed to highlight vegan-friendly restaurants and businesses in Israel, making veganism accessible for those who choose to make the transition or want to experience veganism.
 As of November 2022, the organization certified more than 1,800 businesses and 10,000 products.

 The association has also worked to include a category for Vegan Friendly restaurants in all the leading indexes of restaurants and online delivery services, in order to make veganism accessible to the general population as well.

 Labeling Products

 In February 2013, the association began the national product labeling project.
 As part of this project, the association marks vegan food, grooming and clothing products with the label "Vegan Friendly" in large marketing chains and various companies in the Israeli market.
 As part of the marketing, the association conducts strict tests of the products' components to make sure that they are actually vegan.

 By November 2022, over 500 food manufacturers including market leaders such as Unilever, Nestlé, and Strauss Group, use the Vegan Friendly seal and more than 10,000 plant-based products have the Vegan Friendly label nationwide.

 As part of the marketing, the association maintains collaborations with food chains and large businesses, providing advice on how to become vegan friendly and more.
+Some vegan organizations engage with food chains and businesses to provide guidance on vegan-friendly practices.